arfc/2025-yardas-scipy/initial_submission.md

 (transport-coupled depletion).

 OpenMC is an open-source neutron transport code with a built-in depletion module.
-OpenMC solves the transport equation via monte carlo particle transport, which is accurate but expensive.
+OpenMC solves the transport equation via Monte Carlo particle transport, which is accurate but expensive.
 OpenMC's depletion module was recently extended to enable depletion modeling without iteratively solving the transport equation (transport-independent depletion).
 Instead, the transport equation is solved once, and multigroup cross sections and fluxes are obtained from this solution.
-The multigroup cross sections and fluxes are used for every timestep of the depltion calculation.
+The multigroup cross sections and fluxes are used for every timestep of the depletion calculation.
 This method is accurate for the first timestep, but degrades at further timesteps.
 Testing with a simple model indicated errors depend on the nuclide of interest.